Tuesday, Secretary of Education Arne Duncan spoke at the National Press Club (you can find the text of his full speech here).

 What I thought was most interesting was Mr. Duncan’s mention of a skills gap, “With more than 3 million unfilled jobs in this country, they understand that we have a skills gap that can only be closed if America does a better job training and preparing people for work.”
 With no more than 75% of our high school students leaving with a diploma, we also have a graduation gap.
 That’s the bad news.
 The good news?
 Both of these issues can be addressed by scaling programs that make learning more engaging while providing students with the skills they need to succeed in college and their careers.
 Sure, this is an obvious answer but you might be asking yourself, “What do these programs look like?”
 Well, I’ll tell you.

-EDWorks’ Fast Track (think early college high schools) provides students with a “four-year academic roadmap that accelerates them through a rigorous high school course of study and up to 60 hours of college credit before graduation.”
+EDWorks’ Early College High Schools provide students with a “four-year academic roadmap that accelerates them through a rigorous high school course of study and up to 60 hours of college credit before graduation.”
 Giving students an opportunity to earn college credit while in high school puts a college education within reach while teaching skills that can be directly applied in the workforce.
-Fast Track schools report an average graduation rate of over 91% while more than one third of students graduate with both a high school diploma and two years of college credit or an associate’s degree.
+EDWorks schools report an average graduation rate of over 91% while more than one third of students graduate with both a high school diploma and two years of college credit or an associate’s degree.

 New Tech Network infuses a project-based learning pedagogy with the smart use of technology to create an engaging environment that promotes trust, respect, and responsibility.
 Pairing this culture of engagement with STEM (science, technology, engineering, and math) curriculum has produced very good results including a 97% annual graduation rate, and 86% 4-year cohort graduation rate, in 2010-11.